top of page

 First, they argue that the word Immanuel was a name just like other Hebrew names that end in "el" and Mary and Joseph did not name Yeshua, Immanuel.
 Well if this is true then Isaiah did not name his son Immanuel either instead he named him Mahershalalhashbaz.
 If that argument holds truth then Isaiah's son would not have been the near fulfillment of the prophecy.
 Instead the word Immanuel should be understood as a description of the character or nature of the child, his prophetic purpose.
 Consider for example the Hebrew Melchizedek, or more correctly Malki Tzedek.
 This is not a man's personal name.
 Instead it is a title or description of a man.
 The term means - My King of Righteousness or My Righteous King.

-Unlike the personal names Daniel, Ezekiel, Nathaniel, and other names ending in "el" the Hebrew Immanuel is made up of two Hebrew words: Immanu meaning with us and El meaning Elohim; hence it means - Elohim (God) with us.
+Unlike the personal names Daniel, Ezekiel, Nathaniel, and other names ending in "el" the Hebrew Immanuel is made up of two Hebrew words: Immanu or Emmanu meaning with us and El meaning Elohim; hence it means - Elohim (God) with us.
 Therefore it is a description of the prophetic nature of the child that was to be born.
 Isaiah states himself that his children are to be "for signs and for wonders in Israel" (Isaiah 8:18).
 Indeed, the prophet names his children titles that were descriptions of what was to happen to the nation of Judah, but he never named one of them Immanuel and none of his sons ever fit all of the Immanuel prophecies.
 Instead his sons were named according to what was going to happen to Judah during that time.
 Mahershalalhashbaz meant "hasten to seize the prey".
 Isaiah brought his son Shear-Jashub along which meant "a remnant shall return".
 We see in these names what happened to Judah in those days.
 Likewise, the future child that would come to fulfill this prophecy would have a name that was prophetic for His calling.
 His name would be salvation (yeshu-ah in Hebrew).
 He would truly be God with us!

 Joseph and Mary had to name their son Yeshua because it fits the Immanuel prophecies, but a true description of their son's character and ultimate purpose was Immanu El (God with us).